Every Day is a Performance of Self For Others

 The closest we come is to perform the self we wish others knew, but acting oneself isn't an adequate conduit; instead, it's a mediated form of selfhood.

-We tell people what we want them to believe about us, and our behavior either matches, creating congruence, or it doesn't, signaling incongruence.
+We tell people what we want them to believe about us, and our behavior matches, creates congruence, or signals incongruence.
 What we wear, how we wear it, how we respond, and position ourselves in space are signals, signposts we use to mediate how people see us.

 There is a primal divide in us—the person we are versus the story of us we were raised to believe.

-Every examined life dedicates itself to unearthing the original self before our narratives got shaped and cemented, to removing the accumulated symbols, signifiers, costumes, attitudes, and codes placed upon us by others.
+Every examined life dedicates itself to unearthing the original self before our narratives get shaped and cemented, to removing the accumulated symbols, signifiers, costumes, attitudes, and codes placed upon us by others.

 Feeling misunderstood is the core sense of many people's lives (hello, it's me).
 Often, there is a distance between what we say and how we behave, and it's in that gap that a person is understood.